Reverse Osmosis & Water Treatment in Iraq

 - Government water supply, which could have high level of hardness or high level of chlorine, can be treated with Water Softeners, Media Water Filters

-Pure Aqua manufacture water treatment systems that meets the World Health Organization requirements.
+Pure Aqua manufacture water treatment systems in Iraq that meets the World Health Organization requirements.

 Completed Water Purification Projects for Iraq: